s0ders/akira.sh/content/posts/go-interfaces.md

 ```

-The solution to this issue is to directly return `nil` and not an interface wrapping a `nil` pointer.
+The solution to this issue is to directly return `nil` and not an interface wrapping a `nil` pointer as done in the `betterFoo` function.

 ## Using values with pointer-receiver methods